Cadaques: Dali’s secret town in the Costa Brava

 Description of Dali’s house in Cadaqués

 The house already amazes from the entrance.
-To welcome the visitor nothing less than a polar bear decorated with necklaces and medals.
-Originally used as a stick holder and umbrella stand.
+To welcome the visitors, you will find there a polar bear decorated with interesting necklaces and medals.
+It was originally used as a stick holder and umbrella stand.

 To follow other rooms, full of objects and unique details.
 Huge stuffed swans, skulls, sea urchins and junk of all kinds, not always easily identifiable.